grotms-IHKddd/CyberSecurity-Bootcamp/HW-12/SubmissionFile.md

 10. What are the advantages of using curl over the browser?
+Allows us to send customized HTTP requests, doesn't require a browser and, since it's a CLI tool, it can be used in conjunction with other CLI commands.

 11. Which curl option is used to change the request method?
+-X

 12. Which curl option is used to set request headers?
+-H

 13. Which curl option is used to view the response header?
+--Head

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?
+OPTIONS
 ## Sessions and Cookies

 Recall that HTTP servers need to be able to recognize clients from one another.
 They do this through sessions and cookies.